 All of these secrets make it hard for even experienced drug buyers in hospitals and pharmacies to know the origin of specific drugs.
 Therefore, it is quite difficult for buyers to avoid drugs coming from facilities with spotty records and/or a history of recalls.

-Drug companies voluntarily recall tainted medications.
+Drug companies sometimes voluntarily recall tainted medications.

 KHN reviewed thousands of FDA documents, including inspection records, recalls, warning letters and lawsuits.
-Their findings are alarming.
-Foremost, inspectors miss serious hazards.
-And even when the inspectors find issues, the FDA cannot force drug makers to make improvements and/or change their ways.
+Alarmingly, their research found that inspectors miss serious hazards.
+Equally alarmingly, even when the inspectors find issues, the FDA cannot force drug makers to make improvements and/or change their ways.